 Lawyers work with extraordinary dedication, pulling off Herculean tasks for their clients.
-That can sometimes take a toll when it comes to mental health in the legal profession.
+That can sometimes take its toll when it comes to mental health in the legal profession.
 In fact, lawyers are even more likely than most to struggle with managing stress and their mental health.

 The legal profession is notoriously demanding, as indicated by no shortage of lawyers’ mental health statistics.
 A staggering 83% of lawyers report feeling stressed some of the time, while 15% clock in more than 60 hours each week.
 With this in mind, it’s perhaps not too surprising that research reveals around 71% of lawyers struggle with anxiety.
+In the UK, Lawcare, the mental health charity for the legal sector, has recently published its 2024 Impact Report.
+Their report disclosed:

 Why mental health for lawyers matters more than ever

 The legal profession has carved out a reputation for its “knuckle down and get on with it” nature—especially among top corporate firms.
-Being bright might get junior solicitors in the door, but their work ethic is what keeps them there.
+Being bright might get junior solicitors in the door, but their work ethic keeps them there.

-In other words: they expect lawyers to perform highly at all times, and lawyers expect the same of themselves.
+In other words, they expect lawyers to perform highly at all times, and lawyers expect the same of themselves.

-What can the legal community do to counteract rising stress levels and to improve mental health in law firms?
+What can the legal community do to counteract rising stress levels and improve mental health in law firms?
 Quite a bit.

 The signs of poor mental health among lawyers